 Papers accompanied by nondisclosure agreement forms will not be considered.
-All submissions will be treated as confidential prior to publication in the Proceedings.
+Accepted submissions will be treated as confidential prior to publication on the USENIX LEET '09 Web site; rejected submissions will be permanently treated as confidential.

-Simultaneous submission of the same work to multiple venues, submission of previously published work, and plagiarism constitute dishonesty or fraud.
+Simultaneous submission of the same work to multiple

+venues, submission of previously published work, and plagiarism constitute dishonesty or fraud.
 USENIX, like other scientific and technical conferences and journals, prohibits these practices and may, on the recommendation of a program chair, take action against authors who have committed them.
 In some cases, program committees may share information about submitted papers with other conference chairs and journal editors to ensure the integrity of papers under consideration.
 If a violation of these principles is found, sanctions may include, but are not limited to, barring the authors from submitting to or participating in USENIX conferences for a set period, contacting the authors' institutions, and publicizing the details of the case.

-Note, however, that we expect that many papers accepted for LEET '08 will eventually be extended as full papers suitable for presentation at future conferences.
+Note, however, that we expect that many papers accepted for LEET '09 will eventually be extended as full papers suitable for presentation at future conferences.

-Authors uncertain whether their submission meets USENIX's guidelines should contact the Program Chair, leet08chair@usenix.org, or the USENIX office, submissionspolicy@usenix.org.
+Authors uncertain whether their submission meets USENIX's guidelines should contact the program chairs, leet09chair@ usenix.org, or the USENIX office, submissionspolicy@usenix.org.